 - More about Richard

 - TOPS Working Committee (trails, open space, and parks)

 - Parks and Recreation Advisory Board

 Want to hear more episodes of Behind the Springs?
 Check us out on your favorite streaming service or listen on our website.
 Don't forget to rate, like, and subscribe!

 Behind the Springs.
 Full transparency and inside.
 Look at your local government.
-I'm a liar.
-Colorado Springs, nearly 500,000 people, Olympic city, USA, garden of the gods, Pikes peak to growing shitty.
+Colorado Springs, nearly 500,000 people, Olympic city, USA, garden of the gods, Pikes peak.
+We are a growing city.
 Our local government has a lot of employees.
 What exactly do they do? how does it impact my life?
 This is where you find out behind the Springs and inside look at your local government.

 Thanks for listening everyone.
 Have you ever been to a Colorado Springs city council meeting?

 Do you know who your city council representative is?